MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M02Lab01_Data_Model.md

 Task #1: Create Building Entity and Fields
 -----------------------------------------

-1. Continuing in your development environment, open the Campus Management solution
+1. You should still have your browser open to the Campus Management solution.
+If not, open the Campus Management solution by following these steps:
     * Sign in to <https://make.powerapps.com> (if you are not already signed in)
-    * Select **Solutions** and click to open the **Campus Management** solution you just created (if you are not already in this Solution)
+    * Select **Solutions** and click to open the **Campus Management** solution you just created.
 2. Create Building entity

     -   Click **New** and select **Entity**.